 Because of this, your customer success team needs to do something very simple… pick up the phone.
 Andrew Motiwalla at monitorQA explains the importance of doing so by sharing,

 “monitorQA takes a counterintuitive approach to customer success.
 While the trend is to automate everything, we believe it‘s important to actually take the time to call new customers.
 We do this so we can build a personal connection with our company, and also help customers maximize the value they get from our software.

 In the course of talking to clients, we often discover additional ways they can use our product and get even more value from it.
 By taking the time to make an old-fashioned phone call (or Zoom call) we can help clients derive more value.
 This leads to a deeper level of adoption and lower churn.”

 Two teams working to create an exceptional customer experience is better than one.
 Especially when your product team and customer success team align and see eye-to-eye on the strategies in place.

-At the end of the day, all departments within your company should want to see your customers succeed as they use your product.
+At the end of the day, all departments within your company should want to see your customers succeed.

 Unsure how to promote alignment?

 Dawson Whitfield at Looka recommends,